icewolfz/jiMUD/docs/preferences.md

 ## Logging

 - `Enable Logging` Enable logger, can also be toggled by the log icon on the toolbar.
-- `Prepend current buffer starting to log` Will prepend the current text on display to the log when started
+- `Pre-pend current buffer starting to log` Will pre-pend the current text on display to the log when started
 - `Enable Logging of offline text` Log text when not connected.
 - `Create logs for every connection` This setting will force a new log every time you connect to the mud, if disabled it will attempt to create one large log for the current session.
 - `Log gagged lines` This forces the logger to include any lines that may have been hidden, for example when capture chat is enabled the lines are removed from the main flow, this setting will enable you keep them or keep the log as only whats on the display.